icann/rst-whois-selftest-tool/README.md

 In _PDT Whois Test Plan_ you can find references to other useful documents.

-For the most current information, go to the the RST site instead.
+For the most current information, go to the the [Registry System Testing] (RST) site instead.

 RST References
 ==============